Maryn McKenna

-Fellowships
+Career

 In 2009, McKenna received a Dart Center Ochberg Fellowship from The Journalism School at Columbia University.
 In 2012, she was awarded an Ethics & Justice Investigative Journalism Fellowship at The Schuster Institute for Investigative Journalism at Brandeis University.
 In 2013, she joined the Knight Science Journalism program at the Massachusetts Institute of Technology to work on a Fellowship.

-Writing

 McKenna has written for Nature, Scientific American, Wired and the National Geographic, and has been a staff reporter for The Cincinnati Enquirer, the Boston Herald and The Atlanta Journal-Constitution.

 Her book Beating Back the Devil: On the Front Lines with the Disease Detectives of the Epidemic Intelligence Service is about the Epidemic Intelligence Service of the Centers for Disease Control and Prevention.
 Her book Superbug: The Fatal Menace of MRSA is about methicillin-resistant Staphylococcus aureus; a review on the CDC website called it "an extensively researched and detailed review".

 Her article "Imagining the Post-Antibiotics Future" is included in The Best American Science and Nature Writing 2014.